 - The binary wheel will support GPU algorithms (gpu_hist) on machines with NVIDIA GPUs.
 Please note that training with multiple GPUs is only supported for Linux platform.
 See XGBoost GPU Support. - Currently, we provide binary wheels for 64-bit Linux, macOS and Windows. - Nightly builds are available.
-You can now run to install the nightly build with the given commit hash.
-See this page to see the list of all nightly builds.
+You can go to this page, find the wheel with the commit id you want and install it with pip: